What is User Story Map? How it works in Jira

 What is user story map

-A User Story Map is a visual representation of the user journey or user experience, typically used in Agile software development.
-It is a tool that helps teams to organize and prioritize user stories, which are short, simple descriptions of a feature or functionality that a user wants to achieve.
+A user story map is a helpful visual tool that illustrates the user journey or experience, commonly used in Agile software development.
+It allows teams to organize and prioritize user stories—brief, clear descriptions of features or functionalities that users want to achieve.

-User Story Maps are typically created by starting with the user’s ultimate goal or objective and then breaking it down into smaller, actionable tasks or activities that the user must complete to achieve that goal.
-These tasks are then grouped together into user stories, which are prioritized based on their importance to the user.
+Creating a user story map begins with identifying the user’s ultimate goal and then breaking it down into smaller, actionable tasks.
+These tasks are grouped into user stories, which are prioritized based on their significance to the user.

-The resulting User Story Map is a two-dimensional visualization that shows the user’s journey across the x-axis, and the levels of detail and priority of the user stories on the y-axis.
-This helps the team to understand the big picture of what the user is trying to accomplish, while also providing a detailed view of the specific tasks that must be completed to achieve that goal.
+The final user story map presents a two-dimensional view: the x-axis represents the user’s journey, while the y-axis displays the levels of detail and priority of each user story.
+This approach helps the team grasp the overall picture of what users aim to accomplish, while also offering a clear view of the specific tasks needed to reach that goal.

 Structure of User Story Map